Cairnarvon/triptools/README.md

 ## `tripcode`

 The first tool is `tripcode`, which just applies the tripcode algorithm to its arguments.
 It does Shiichan-style character escaping, which may or may not be what you want.

-Its behaviour for non-ASCII input is undefined, as indeed the tripcode algorithm itself is.
+By default, input is converted to SJIS, and it is assumed to be in UTF-8 before conversion.
+If you don't want it to be converted, compile it without defining SJIS_CONVERT.
+If your character encoding isn't UTF-8, you will have to edit `tripcode.c`.

 ### Usage example